- There are several foods that are beneficial to dogs with upset stomachs.

 Let the broth cool for 2-to-3 hours in the fridge to let the fat form a hardened layer at the top.
 Scoop it off and store the jelly-like broth in the refrigerator.
 If you want to use the broth to add moisture to dry food, microwave the broth just long enough for it to go from a semi-solid jelly to a liquid, but not long enough to get hot, as hot broths can burn your dog’s mouth.
 Freeze the broth in small containers like an ice cube tray for later use.

 While bone broth is full of healthy bone marrow, cooked bones themselves are incredibly dangerous for dogs.
 Make sure you remove all of the bones from your broth before serving.
 Save yourself a trip to the emergency room and strain the broth just to make sure no small bones escaped your notice.
+For convenience, you can purchase a bone broth safe for dogs online.

 Veterinary emergency hospitals often use certain types of baby food to feed the dogs in their care.
 Baby food is very easy to swallow and digest and is a great way to give oral medications.
 Veterinarians recommend feeding Stage II meat-based baby foods like chicken, lamb, and turkey, as long as the baby food does not contain any garlic or onion powder.